groupvine/gv-doc/V20-Upgrade-FAQ.md

 name email" email with a confirmation button that needs to be clicked on in order for the email to be sent.
 This is to ....
 Also, all bounce messages are sent to the sender.

-### List email address have changed and attention needed if you use the address to send from your personal inbox
+### List email address have changed.
+Attention only needed if you send from your personal inbox
-list email address will not be the same, will be sgemailsent~~summergarden.waespta@trivy.email instead of list=SGEmailNeeded++summergarden.waespta@groupvine.com - simpler
+list email address will not be the same and simpler.
+For example, the new list address will be 'ListAddress~~AccountName@groupvine.com'

+Instead of

+'list=ListAddress~~AccountName@groupvine.com'

 ### List names
 list names require at least one letter, updated with "_list" appened to original list name -